 (5) Discovering food blogs.
 Food blogs helped me fall back in love with food.

 This is the only place on the blog were I will mention my past history of an eating disorder.
 Everything else will be reserved for celebrating food.
 I just want anyone struggling out there to know you are not alone.

 If you live in Houston and struggle with an eating disorder or disordered eating, I would be more than happy to help you.
 I have a private practice in the Heights.
 I offer Skype sessions for those outside of Houston.
-You can find more about my nutrition counseling here.
-Feel free to email me at immaEATthat@gmail.com.
+You can find more about my nutrition counseling by emailing me at: immaEATthat@gmail.com.
 If you are West of Houston in the Katy area, I recommend reaching out to this private practice.

 On immaEATthat I try to make healthy eating something to look forward to.
 Everyone’s definition of “healthy eating” is different.
 To me, I just focus on being a normal eater.
 Someone who eats everything and has no food rules.
 Seriously, NO FOOD RULES.
 There is no stress over eating something or not eating something.
 If you can only eat one vegetable in a day…GREAT!
 If you didn’t eat any vegetable in a day…it happens!
 Food is morally neutral.
 Eating a particular way does not make you better than anyone.

 I eat everything.
 Nothing is off limits.
 I listen to my hunger and fullness and listen to what my body is craving.
 There are still times when I can feel my emotions getting the best of me and I have to step back and take a deep breath and make the choice to not use food to replace a feeling I don’t want to feel.

 For me, it’s been a long road to falling back in love with food.
 But I’m here now.
 I hope if you’re struggling with having a healthy relationship with food that immaEATthat will have a positive presence in your life.